Velocidex/velociraptor-docs/content/artifact_references/pages/windows.activedirectory.bloodhound.md

 The Sharphound collection is in json format and upload to the server for additional processing.

-RemovePayload - Due to potential malicious use of this tool I have also included an option to remove payload after execution.

 NOTE: Do not run this artifact as an unrestricted hunt.
 General recommendation is to run this artifact on only a handful of machines in a typical domain, then deduplicate output.